vryan-06/Computer-Networks-Pracs/README.md

 # Computer-Networks-Pracs
 <br>
-Repo storing CN pracs of Sem 5 (MU)
+In this repository, I will be storing my CN pracs of Sem 5 (MU)